Don't Stop the Multi-Party! On Generating Synthetic Written Multi-Party Conversations with Constraints

 \subsection{Qualitative Evaluation}

 The last analysis focuses on the quality of the generated conversations and is conducted both manually and automatically.
-Ideally, using LLM-as-a-judge would allow us to quickly evaluate all synthetic MPCs with limited effort.
-However, we could not be sure about the quality of this multi-dimensional evaluation when performed automatically.
-So, we first select $96$ MPCs ($24$ per model and generation strategy) via stratified sampling balanced across topic and stance.
-We then ask an expert annotator with background in philosophy and extensive experience with linguistic annotation to evaluate for each MPC the six dimensions described in Section \ref{subsec:hum_eval} such as addressee correctness, stance consistency, etc. After annotating a first batch of 32 MPCs, a discussion phase took place in which doubts were clarified with the help of a second annotator and reconciliations took place if needed.
-The average values assigned to each dimension on a Likert scale between $1$ (poor quality) and $5$ (perfect quality) on the 96 MPCs are reported in Table \ref{tab:human_res}.
+Ideally, using LLM-as-a-judge would allow us to quickly evaluate all synthetic WMPCs with limited effort.
+However, we need to assess the quality of this automatic multi-dimensional evaluation.
+So, we first select $96$ WMPCs ($24$ per model and generation strategy) via stratified sampling balanced across topic and stance.

+We then ask two human annotators with extensive experience in linguistic annotation to evaluate for each WMPC the six dimensions described in Section \ref{subsec:hum_eval} (addressee correctness, stance consistency, etc.).

+The average values assigned to each dimension on a Likert scale between $1$ (poor quality) and $5$ (perfect quality) on the 96 WMPCs are reported in Table \ref{tab:human_res}.
 We observe that all dimensions have been evaluated positively, especially \textit{Naturalness} and \textit{Speaker's Stance Evolution}.
-The most challenging dimension is \textit{Addressee Preciseness}, which is the only item with an average score below $4$.
-Neither of the two LLMs is consistently better.
-Neither of the generation strategies (OL vs. TT) is superior to the other w.r.t all evaluation dimensions.
+The most challenging dimension is \textit{Addressee Preciseness}, which is the only dimension with an average score below $4$ for all combinations.
+Neither of the two LLMs is consistently better and neither of the generation strategies (OL vs. TT) is superior to the other w.r.t all evaluation dimensions.
 The inter-annotator agreement, measured via Krippendorff’s alpha \cite{krippendorff1computing} and Spearman's correlation on all 96 WMPCs, shows high agreement on the stance-based dimension, medium for addressee-based ones and lower for the content-based dimensions.
 We provide more details in Appendix D.

 We complement this manual evaluation with a large-scale automatic LLM-as-a-judge evaluation with OpenAI's o3-mini model.\footnote{\url{https://openai.com/index/openai-o3-mini/}} We first assess whether it can be reliably used to evaluate all six dimensions above.
 We therefore launch LLM-as-a-judge on the same 96 WMPCs which were manually evaluated and measure human-LLM agreement (full details in Table 10 in Appendix D).

 While Spearman's correlation highlights a positive correlation between LLM and both human annotators on all dimensions except for \textit{Addressee Preciseness}, Krippendorf's alpha results are less consistent.
 Only the \textit{Speaker Stance Consistency}, i.e. whether the speakers comply with the assigned stance when entering the conversation, shows an extremely high agreement and correlation (Krippendorf's alpha $0.80$, Spearman's correlation $0.76$/$0.78$).